 Practice this mantra as you are driving to work and before bed each day.
 There is always something to be grateful for!

 Celebrating even the smallest accomplishments of your students or the children you work with can be a reminder to you of just how important the work you do is.

 2. Check in with your BODY and focus your attention on your BREATHING

-When we become stressed we can tend to move into more of a chest breathing which can escalate the sympathetic response or fight/flight/freeze response.
+When we become stressed we tend to move into more chest breathing, which can escalate the sympathetic response or fight/flight/freeze response.
 Although we do not have control over circumstances in life, we can control our breath.
 When you start to feel a sense of agitation or anxiety, check in with the sensations in your body, then take 3 deep breaths, in through the nose and out through the nose (or out through the mouth if that is more accessible).
-When you breathe in feel a sense of expansion in the diaphragm and the areas of your body where you feel tension, when you exhale release the tension with your breath.
+When you breathe in, feel a sense of expansion in the diaphragm and the areas of your body where you feel tension.
+When you exhale, release the tension with your breath.

 3. “Check In” and Do a simple Yoga Pose

 Doing yoga does not mean that you have to take an hour to go to a yoga class.
 One or two poses a day can keep us in tune to the tensions in our bodies.
-When we become stressed our bodies are often the first to respond to the stress by tensing or holding stress in certain areas of the body.
-Often times due to a combination of stress and poor physical posture from working at a computer or sitting at a desk, many educators experience back pain, neck and shoulder pain and/or tension headaches.
-Here is a simple yoga pose that can help alleviate tension in the body, release stress and soothe the nervous system.
+When we become stressed, our bodies are often the first to respond by tensing or holding stress in certain areas of the body.
+Often, due to a combination of stress and poor physical posture from working at a computer or sitting at a desk, many educators experience back pain, neck and shoulder pain, and/or tension headaches.
+Here is a simple yoga pose that can help alleviate tension in the body, release stress, and soothe the nervous system.

 4. Take your breaks!